1275 MAIN BEARING SETS

 By special request we now produce a standard bore size piston for the large bore engines, so 1275, 1071 and 970.
 These are ideal for re-linered blocks or where a re-bore is not required, and have proved particularly popular with classic restorers.

 Supplied as a set of four with ring pack, which is also available separately.
-We would also highly recommend purchasing an MED piston installation tool for easy trouble-free insertion.

 Click the Extra Info and Technical Downloads tabs for more detail.